Local Highway Panels Terms of Reference and Members' Guide

 20. Handrailing

-Sections 1 to 20 below provide a summary of what considerations are required for each category listed above to ensure the intervention chosen is the most suitable and practical for the local environment; indicative costs and timeframes for implementation are also given where possible and can be used as a guide.
-A more detailed cost estimate will be provided during the validation stage with all risks and/or assumptions clearly identified.
+Sections 1 to 20 below provide a summary of what considerations are required for each category listed above to ensure the intervention chosen is the most suitable and practical for the local environment.
+A detailed cost estimate will be provided during the validation stage with all risks and/or assumptions clearly identified.
 Where appropriate, each section will describe alternative options that could be considered to identify the most suitable intervention, whether this is due to the local environment, safety, or ongoing maintenance requirements.

 Each section is a guide to what is possible, and during the validation process a full range of measures will be considered and discussed, with the most appropriate measure being recommend for consideration to the supporting Member.